Alexander Heinrich Rudolf von Kluck

 Premier-Lieutenant - 1872

 Alexander von Kluck was born in Westphalia as the fifth of six sons (and two daughters) to Betty and Rudolf Kluck, the director of the state building and planning office.
-Alexander began his military service as a lieutenant during the campaign of 1866, fighting at Dermbach and Kissingen under General von Göben.
-He later saw action as a company commander in the 1870-71 war against France, twice receiving wounds at the battle at Colombey.
+Alexander began his military service as a Musketier during the campaign of 1866, fighting at Dermbach and Kissingen under General von Göben.
+He later saw action as a company commander in the 1870-71 war against France, twice receiving wounds during the battle at Colombey.
 For his bravery during this action, he was awarded the Iron Cross.
 He also remained in France until 1873 as part of Germany's occupational forces.

-Upon returning from France, von Kluck got on with his career, spending several years as a military instructor and administrator at officer schools in Jülich, Annaburg, and Neubreisach.
+Upon returning from France, Kluck got on with his career, spending several years as a military instructor and administrator at non-commissioned officer schools in Jülich, Annaburg, and Neubreisach.
 He received his first regimental command in 1898 in Bromberg, and in 1899 was at last promoted to the general rank.
-As a general of infantry and commander of I. Army Corps, he also received his title of nobility in 1909.
+As General der Infanterie and commander of I. Armee-Korps, he also received his title of nobility in 1909.
+He was the only German commander during war who had never served on the Great General Staff or attended the Prussian War Academy.

 Generaloberst 27.01.1914